qlik-oss/gopherciser/docs/settingup.md

 ## OpenHub action

 Open the hub in a QSEoW environment.
+This also makes the apps included in the response for the users `myspace` available for use by subsequent actions.
+The action `changestream` can be used to only select from apps in a specific stream.

 ### Example